Brownster/HA-Satellite/README.md

     Connect USB mic, speakers, HATs, etc. Current testing is with a USB headset; plans may include a USB conference mic and a simple USB speaker for the assistant, and an audio DAC HAT for Spotify.

-Steps
+Installation Steps

 Login to Raspberry Pi and execute the following command:

     sudo wget https://raw.githubusercontent.com/Brownster/HA-Satellite/main/install.sh && sudo bash install.sh && cd /usr/src/HA-Satellite/install && sudo bash main.sh